ioBroker Docker Image Docs

 Getting Started

-For discussion and support please visit ioBroker forum thread or join the ioBroker Community on Discord, or Facebook.
+For discussion and support please visit ioBroker Docker Image Discussions or join the community on ioBroker Forum, Discord or Facebook.

 If you think you found a bug or simply want to request a new feature please open an issue on Github so we can talk about.

 The following ways to set up an ioBroker container are only examples and may vary from platform to platform.
-Maybe you have to change, add or replace parameters to configure ioBroker for fitting your needs.
+Maybe you have to change, add or replace parameters to configure ioBroker to fit your needs.

 Running from command-line

-For taking a first look at the iobroker docker container it would be enough to simply run the following basic docker run command:
+For taking a first look at the iobroker docker container it would be enough to simply run the following, very basic docker run

 docker run -p 8081:8081 --name iobroker -v iobrokerdata:/opt/iobroker buanet/iobroker:latest